 Edison Chouest Offshore is taking over the marine services contract for Alyeska Pipeline Service Company in the summer of 2018.
 Crowley Maritime has held the contract since the creation of Alyeska’s Ship Escort/Response Vessel System after the Exxon Valdez oil spill.
 The services provided under this contract include escort tugs, general purpose tugs, oil recovery storage barges, and associated personnel, all of which are key oil spill prevention and response assets for the Valdez Marine Terminal and associated oil tankers operating in Prince William Sound.
 Robert Allan Ltd. was contracted by the council to review and evaluate drawings and other vessel design materials provided by Alyeska Pipeline Service Company.
 This review includes information that was provided to the council as of December 14, 2016.

-The council recognizes the construction of new vessels, including five escort tugs, four general purpose tugs and two open-water response barges, represents a significant improvement for the oil spill prevention and response system.
+The council recognizes the construction of new vessels, including five escort tugs, four general purpose tugs and four open-water response barges, represents a significant improvement for the oil spill prevention and response system.
 In some cases, the new general purpose tugs will replace existing conventional tugs that are over 40 years old.
 The escort tugs will be equipped with render-recover winches, a sophisticated technology that automatically maintains constant tension on a line, improving safety and performance during towing.
 Another upgrade to the escort tugs is the addition of forward-looking infrared and digital radar signal processing systems to improve the detection of icebergs, as well as enhancing the ability to detect spilled oil in water should prevention measures fail.

 “While the council is encouraged by some of the improvements that will come with this transition, our review has revealed some areas of concern that the council is bringing to the attention of Alyeska, so they can be addressed before construction is complete,” said Donna Schantz, executive director for the council.
 “Alyeska has been responsive to the concerns identified, and has stated that some modifications are already being worked.”